 Sawa • The participating members are all from different generations, standpoints, and fields of experience, so what they value and what they cannot compromise on are completely different.
 I think this brought about some necessary conflict, which led us to find a solution among a sea of nonanswers that everyone could agree on.
-The process of finding that solution was tough.
+The process of find-

-Kitai • Since all discussions were held held online, it was a great experience to be able to discuss things without regard to where we worked or what we were in charge of.
-I felt a sense of responsibility for participating of my own accord, and it was also an opportunity to discipline myself to not neglect my daily duties in order to take responsibility for what I said.
+Kitai • Since all discussions were held held online, it was a great experience to be able to discuss things without regard to myself to not neglect my daily duties in

 Inazumi • Usually, I only have opportunities to talk with members that are related to what I do in the Company.
 In this project, I was able to touch on the thoughts of a wide range of members.
-I once again learned that there are many people with a strong passion for Wacoal, and there were many times I was excited at the prospect of being able to create a bright future.
+I once again learned that there are many and there were many times I was excited at the prospect of being able to

 Hori • We and the younger members of the team have the same understanding of the challenges that arise when we discuss what Wacoal is lacking.
 For example, the older generation wants the younger generation to take on challenges and they want to take action on those challenges.
 However, they also feel unable to take on challenges head-on.
 We say, "Let's do it," "Let's make it happen," but they do not take it all the way.
 Why is that?
 I think the project was a good opportunity for me to think deeply about these things.